 Because of this, there can be pressure on the celebrity memoirist to write as the persona the public knows, rather than the person they really are.
-To come out swinging with a funny story or outrageous statement, rather than with a previously unknown anecdote that reveals the person beneath the facade.
+To come out swinging with a funny story or outrageous statement rather than with a previously unknown anecdote that reveals the person beneath the facade.

 Some celebrities happily highlight the persona in their memoirs, while others try to show us the person underneath.

 Here are five examples of the opening paragraphs from popular celebrity memoirs.
-As you can see, some have tackled the “how to start a celebrity memoir” question by highlighting the persona, while other have tried to pull back the curtain.
+As you can see, some have tackled the “how to start a celebrity memoir” question by highlighting the persona, while others have tried to pull back the curtain.

 1. Start a celebrity memoir with an amusing story

 Remember when you first spotted him sprinting across the playground, schooling the other boys in a heated game of tag?
 Or the moment you noticed him at his desk, brown spiky hair sticking up in all the right places?